After years in decline, U.S. drowning deaths are rising again

 "I'm not sure why we haven't done this, but in lifeguarding we say the lifeguard's job is patron surveillance.
 That's their No. 1 job," Ramos said.
 "We need to maybe be less afraid to say that to parents and caregivers as well."

-Katchmarchi says other critical safety measures include recommendations that everyone learn how to swim and that those taking care of others know how to give CPR with rescue breaths in case of an emergency.
+Katchmarchi says other critical null include recommendations that everyone learn how to swim and that those taking care of others know how to give CPR with rescue breaths in case of an emergency.

 Pools should be equipped with fences and alarms, and swimmers should use life jackets in certain situations, including open water, the NDPA suggests.